Knauss Graduate Policy Fellowships

 - A personal education and career development response (not to exceed 1,500 words)

-- Relevant coursework and future year plans (not to exceed one page).
-Included should be a listing of classes and/or plans for spring 2023, summer 2023 and fall 2023.
+- Relevant coursework and future year plans (not to exceed one page, single spaced).
+The student should include a listing of classes and/or plans for spring 2026, summer 2026 and fall 2026.

-- To apply, you will need to create an account on laseagrantdb.org and submit all five requirements.
-If you have any questions regarding submission, please contact Katie Lea.
+- To apply, submit application all four application requirements at https://laseagrant.infoready4.com/.
+If you have any questions regarding submission, please contact Matthew Bethel (mbethe3@lsu.edu).

-Details about the Fellowship and application process can be found in the 2023 Sea Grant Knauss Marine Policy Fellowship Student Guide.
+Details about the Fellowship and application process can be found at the 2027 Sea Grant Knauss Marine Policy Fellowship Student Guide.

 Evaluation